kuleuven/iron/README.md

 ## GUI

-A Fyne-based desktop GUI is available as a separate project
-<https://github.com/kuleuven/iron-gui>.
-It reuses the same
-`~/.irods/irods_environment.json`, `.irodsA` and `.irodsA.json` files
-as the CLI, supports `pam_interactive` authentication (browser launch
-+ dialog input), and lets you browse collections, transfer files edit metadata/permissions, and compute checksums.
+A Fyne-based desktop GUI is available as a separate project <https://github.com/kuleuven/iron-gui>.
+It reuses the same `~/.irods/irods_environment.json`, `.irodsA` and `.irodsA.json` files as the CLI, supports `pam_interactive` authentication from a login form, and lets you browse collections, transfer files edit metadata/permissions, and compute checksums.

+The GUI project should be considered as a Proof of Concept only at this time.
+For that reason, the source code is currently private, but binary releases are available at <https://icts-p-coz-iron-releases.cloud.icts.kuleuven.be/iron/>.

 ## Library usage